 For the Meatballs:

 - In a large mixing bowl, combine the beef, pork, bread crumbs, Parmesan, parsley, garlic, egg, salt, and pepper.
 Gently mix together with your hands.
-Shape the mixture into 42 (1-inch) balls.
+Shape the mixture into 42 (1-inch) balls, placing them on a baking sheet after shaping each one.

 - Heat oil in a large pot over medium-high heat.
 Add half of the meatballs and cook until browned on all sides, turning occasionally during cooking, about 3 minutes.
 Transfer the meatballs to a plate lined with paper towels.
 Repeat with the remaining meatballs.